podcasting icon

 • Put your cursor on the region you want to add the bridge in between.
 Right click, and choose split clip.
 This would divide your main track into half.

-• Drag the second part of your track until you make a balnk gap for the duration of your bridge.
+• Drag the second part of your track until you make a blank gap for the duration of your bridge.
 The duration of the bridge is up to you and could be different for every project, or even between bridges.
 Let’s say you want this bridge to last 8 seconds.

 • Now that you have a blank region for your bridge, lets add some media (e.g., music).
 First add your desired audio file to a new track.
 You can do this by dragging and dropping the MP3 (or any other format) file of your desired audio to audacity.
 This would create a new track below your main track.